risor-io/risor/README.md

 raise an error).

-Altogether this means programmers have reliable tools for handling errors as values without requiring try: catch style exceptions.
-In quick scripts, you can rely on `Result` object proxying if you want, while in situations requiring robustness you can use the `Result` methods to check for and unwrap errors.
+Altogether this means programmers have reliable tools for handling errors as values without requiring `try: catch` style exceptions.
+In quick scripts, you can rely on `Result` method proxying if you want, while in situations requiring robustness you can use the `Result` methods to check for and unwrap errors.

 ## Credits